TranPhucVinh/C/Physical layer/Interrupt.md

 Interrupt latency can be minimized by writing short ISR routine and by not delaying interrupts for more time.

 For implementation of ISR, check the corresponding document in C and other MCU repositories, like AVR Arduino framework.

+**Must not use printf() inside ISR**: ``printf()`` function in ISR is not supported because ``printf()`` function is not reentrant, thread safe and uses dynamic memory allocation which takes a lot of time and can affect the speed of an ISR up to a great extent.

+**Can we put breakpoint inside ISR ?**: Putting a break point inside ISR is not a good idea because debugging will take some time and a difference of half or more seconds will lead to different behavior of hardware.
+To debug ISR, definitive logs are better.

 # Linux interrupts